Do you have both of these roles? Do you need both?

 Business Development Rep/Inbound, Sales Development Rep/Outbound: 2

-The final SDR and BDR definitions
+SDR and BDR Definitions

 Neither one is responsible for closing the business.
 Instead, their aim is to move qualified leads through the pipeline to those who have more experience closing business.

-While the name SDR, includes “Sales”, in most SaaS Companies they are not really selling.
+While the name SDR, includes “Sales”, in most SaaS companies they are not really selling.
 The name is used mostly for Inbound Lead Qualification roles.

-For most B2B SaaS Companies that are not above $50M in ARR, these roles will be the same.
+For most B2B SaaS companies that are not above $50M in ARR, these roles will be the same.
 SDR/BDR will be the same for them.

 Here are examples of different titles being used across the sales funnel: